Properly use an RV battery disconnect switch

 A man working with a battery disconnect switch

-Without the switch, the only way to stop power from going in or out of the RV battery is to disconnect the main battery cable from the posts manually.
+In the absence of such a switch, the only alternative to control the power flow to and from the RV battery is to detach the main battery cable from its posts manually.

 Should the Battery Disconnect Be On or Off?